Manya72/Educational_Initiatives_Q1/README.md

 - 5.Decorator Pattern: Allows adding new functionalities to individual objects dynamically without altering their structure, shown through CloudStorageService enhancing BasicCloudStorage with compression features.
 - 6.Proxy Pattern: Acts as a surrogate for another object to control access, exemplified by PaymentProxy managing access to the RealPayment class for operations like logging and validation.

-To get started with this project, clone the repository and import it into your favorite Java IDE (e.g., IntelliJ IDEA or Eclipse).
+To get started with this project, clone the repository and import it into your favorite Java IDE .

 ## Project Structure: